MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratorpowerplatform-users.md

 1. Go to Azure DevOps.

-1. Open your project, and then select **Organization settings** in the bottom left corner to access project settings.
+1. Open your project, and then select **Organization settings** in the bottom-left corner to access project settings.

 1. Select **Service connections**, and then select the service connection to be shared with users from the **Service Connections** list.